-where $h_{il}(\boldsymbol T)$ is given in~(\ref{eq:hit-prob-mcdp}) and~(\ref{eq:hit-prob-mcd}) for MCDP and MCD, respectively.
+where $h_{il}(\boldsymbol T)$ is given in~(\ref{eq:hit-prob-mcdp}).
 However, ~(\ref{eq:max-ttl}) is a non-convex optimization with a non-linear constraint.
-Our objective is to characterize the optimal timers for different contents across the network.
+Our objective is to characterize the optimal timers for different contents on path $p.$.
 To that end, it is helpful to express~(\ref{eq:max-ttl}) in terms of hit probabilities.
-In the following, we discuss how to change the variables from timer to hit probability for MCDP and MCD, respectively.
+In the following, we discuss how to change the variables from timer to hit probability.